adrianeboyd/fasttext-bloom-demo-projects/README.md

 amount of time on a small number of threads.

-For reference, 1M texts from the OSCAR datasets are about 5G for English, 4G for Hungarian, and 3G for Korean.
-In some of the projects, to demonstrate streaming from huggingface's `datasets` more explicitly, the texts are downloaded and tokenized in two separate steps, which doubles the amount of disk space required.

-`fasttext` does not support streamed input, so it is necessary to have the tokenized training data saved in a file.
+For reference, 1M texts from the OSCAR datasets are about 5G for English, 4G for Hungarian, and 3G for Korean. `fasttext` does not support streamed input, so it is necessary to have the tokenized training data saved in a file.
 Outside of a demo, I'd often use tmpfs.